These 5 free apps make it easy to improve your writing

 1. The gold standard

-You’d be hard pressed to come across a list of recommended writing tools that doesn’t include Grammarly (web), so let’s take care of business right off the top here: it’s a must-have for all of us who aren’t super confident in our writing skills.
+You’d be hard-pressed to come across a list of recommended writing tools that doesn’t include Grammarly (web), so let’s take care of business right off the top here: It’s a must-have for all of us who aren’t super-confident in our writing skills.

 There are a handful of versions available, but a good start is the free extension for Google’s Chrome web browser.
 Once installed, it’ll keep a helpful eye on your writing—from social posts to email to messages—and suggest ways you can improve your grammar, check for spelling errors, and more.
 It’s like having a full-time proofreader sitting next to you.